xaldarof/project-structure-generator/README.md

 If you want to convert json to folders, for example

 `
-flutter pub run bin/project_structure_generator:to_folders -root lib/ -output lib/output.json `
+flutter pub run bin/project_structure_generator:to_folders -json lib/structure.json -output lib/ `

 `-output` - output dir